 Now this is real Symphonic Metal hitting your ears – in the first half of the album at least.
-Sometimes almost going too much to where Nightwish was before – essentially not bad, but it starts to shows.
+Sometimes almost going too much to where Nightwish was before.
+So, the tune is essentially not bad, but the wear and tear of the genre starts to show.
 The trademark Leaves’ Eyes sound has nevertheless gotten a bloody good polish and matured to a great degree.
 You will still get the old trademark sound, but it has gotten rockier and – I daresay – much more metal in sound and deed.
-But then for the second half we are getting into Folk Metal too, no kidding – and I love it.
+But then for the second half we are getting into Folk Metal too.
+No kidding, and I love it.
 Do I hear Eluveitie traipsing around in the background?
 ‘Tis complete with stuff in native language.

 So, King of Kings is all improvements, right?
 A straight 10-star rating?